NEFSC/READ-SSB-Lee-project-templates/README.md

 # Overview and Folder structure

-This is mostly borrowed from the world bank's EDB. https://dimewiki.worldbank.org/wiki/Stata_Coding_Practices
+This is mostly borrowed from the world bank's EDB. https://dimewiki.worldbank.org/wiki/Stata_Coding_Practices Please use forward slashes (that is C:/path/to/your/folder) instead of backslashes for unix/mac compatability.
+I'm forgetful about this.

 I keep each project in a separate folder.
 The folder names get stored as a macro in stata's startup profile.do.
 This lets me start working on any of my projects by opening stata and typing:
 ```
 do $my_project_name
 ```

-R users don't have to do anything if they are using Rstudio's projects properly.
+Rstudio users using projects don't have to do anything for paths.

 Here's more: [project_logistics.md](https://github.com/minyanglee/READ-SSB-Lee-project-templates/blob/main/documentation/project_logistics.md)